 In This Section

-The goals of Research Day are to recognize the research efforts of faculty members and students by showcasing the diversity and growth of research pursuits on campus, and to honor Dr. John C. Krantz, Jr., through our annual distinguished lecture program.
+at Research Day and honor the memory of Dr. John C. Krantz, Jr., through our annual distinguished lecture program.

-33rd Annual John C. Krantz, Jr. Distinguished Lecture
+34th Annual John C. Krantz, Jr., Distinguished Lecture

 600 South 43rd Street